 Preventing Bleeding During Chemotherapy

 Chemotherapy can make your blood less able to clot.
-This happens because the treatment reduces the number of platelets (clotting cells) in your blood.
+This is because it reduces the number of clotting cells (platelets) in your blood.
 As a result, your risk of bruising and bleeding increases.
 To help prevent problem bleeding, use the tips on this handout.

 Know what to expect

 Some types of chemotherapy cause more bleeding problems than others.
-Often the risk of bleeding increases over the course of treatment.
-In any case, your risk is greatest during the nadir (the period in each treatment cycle when your platelet count is lowest).
-Talk with your doctor or nurse about your nadir period.
-Then take extra precautions to prevent bleeding at that time.
+Your risk of bleeding increases over the course of treatment.
+Your risk is greatest during the period in each treatment cycle when your platelet count is lowest.
+This is called the nadir.
+Talk with your healthcare provider about your nadir.
+Then take extra care to prevent bleeding at that time.

 Talk to your dentist about postponing teeth cleanings or dental work.